How to Apologize to Someone You Hurt?

 After apologizing, give them their space to come out of it.
 They were hurt, and it would take time to recover from that pain.

-Expecting immediate forgiveness shows you don’t respect their emotions, and all you care about is yourself.
+Expecting immediate forgiveness shows you don’t respect their emotions; you only care about yourself.
 If you’ve apologized correctly, they will forgive you.
 It’s just a matter of time.

-You must be aware of how to apologize to someone you’ve hurt so that they can forgive you easily.
+You must know how to apologize to someone you’ve hurt deeply so they can forgive you truly.
 Listed above are some points that will help you seek forgiveness and will bring you both close to each other again.

-Mistakes happen, but when you acknowledge and apologize for it, it shows how much that person matters to you.
+Mistakes happen, but acknowledging and apologizing shows how much that person matters to you.

 10. Explain what you have learned from this experience